stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/4-services.md

 exit
 ```

+!!! note
     Key points about Kubernetes DNS:

     - Services get DNS entries in the format: `<service-name>.<namespace>.svc.cluster.local`
     - Within the same namespace, you can use just the service name
     - The DNS resolves to the service's ClusterIP

 ### Task 6: Service Load Balancing